BY LEE DALEY.

 In all of Greece, the mystical influence of the gods lives on.
 One sees it in the architecture, interior and exterior decorations, the sculptures, even the food and wine.
 Classical Greek sculptors infused their work with the grandeur and spirituality of the gods and the idealization of the human form.
 If the legacy of Atlantis lives on, perhaps its spirit explains the magic of Santorini, an island in time that is truly timeless.

-On our first trip to Greece, my spouse and I flew into Athens, spending three nights at Hotel Central near the Plaka.
-Though modest, we found the accommodations comfortable and especially enjoyed the view of the Acropolis from our room and the panoramic overview of the city from the hotel’s roof deck.
+If You Go: On our first trip to Greece, my spouse and I flew into Athens, spending three nights at Hotel Central near the Plaka.
+Though modest, we found the accommodations comfortable and especially enjoyed the view of the Acropolis from our room along with the panoramic overview of the city from the hotel’s roof deck.
+Since our first stay in Athens, we returned to find the Hotel Central has been elegantly refurbished and renovated. with a rooftop restaurant high above the city and a dazzling Acropolis view, dramatically lighted come dinner time.

-We flew on Aegean Airlines from Athens to Santorini, where we stayed at the five-star Majestic Hotel, located at the entrance to the town of Fira.
+We then flew on Aegean Airlines from Athens to Santorini, where we stayed at the five-star Majestic Hotel, located at the entrance to the town of Fira.
 The hotel’s location affords an unobstructed view of the sea, the sunset and adjacent islands.

 Related Article: https://epicureandestinations.com/mythological-wine-tasting-georgos-nu-wines/